neomoha/music-autotagging-msordo/README.md

 ### Installing [Unipath](https://pypi.python.org/pypi/Unipath/)
 * sudo pip install unipath

-How to use the code
+How to use this code
 ------

 The code is basically divided in 5 main blocks: